 Using the outdoors to bring the curriculum to life

 Outdoor learning is fundamental to life at Tavernspite School.
-We have an active learning approach and use our grounds effectively to enhance curriculum experiences.
+We have an active learning approach and use our wonderful grounds very effectively to enhance curriculum experiences.
 The school garden is a wonderful resource for environmental studies and personal and social education.

 We have a well developed conservation area and nature garden complete with two ponds for pond dipping activities, vegetable plots and a polytunnel for growing vegetables, a variety of habitats for wildlife studies and a bird hide.